wp-plugins/the-casengo-chat-widget/readme.txt

 Tested up to: 3.7
 Stable tag: tags/1.9.2

-Casengo is Customer Support Software (Live Chat, Email, Social Media) from the Cloud, First User is Always Free!
+Live Chat from Casengo is Customer Support Software from the Cloud, First User is Always Free!

 == Description ==